DarisMathew/NobelHistory/Readme.md

 2. **Open the project** in Xcode.
 3. **Build and run** the app on a simulator or physical device.

-## Tasks
+## Features and Enhancements

-### Task 1: Branch Setup

-1. Create and checkout a new branch named `<your-initials>-code-challenge-2-ios` (e.g., `ld-code-challenge-2-ios`).
-2. Push this branch to the origin:
-    ```bash
-    git push -u origin <your-branch-name>
-    ```

----

-### Task 2: Display Laureate Details
+### Laureate Details View

-1. Enhance the app so that tapping on a laureate in the list pushes a new view controller that displays laureate details.
+The app allows users to tap on a laureate in the list, which navigates them to a detailed view displaying information about the selected laureate.
+The details view shows:
-2. Details should include:

 - Name
 - Gender
 - Date and place of birth
 - Date and place of death (if applicable)
-3. Commit and push your changes.

----
+This enhances the user experience by providing more in-depth information for each Nobel laureate.

-### Task 3: Infinite Scroll
+### Infinite Scrolling

-1. Implement infinite scrolling in the laureates list.
-    - Use the API's `offset` and `limit` parameters to fetch more laureates as the user scrolls down.
-    - Ensure that new data is appended to the existing list without resetting the view.
-2. Commit and push your work.

----
+To improve usability when browsing through the laureates, the app implements infinite scrolling.
+As users reach the end of the current list, the app automatically loads more laureates from the API using pagination.
+The API’s `offset` and `limit` parameters are used to control this behavior, ensuring that additional data is fetched seamlessly and appended to the list.

-### Task 4: Filter Laureates by Category
+### Filter by Category

-1. Add a filter button to the navigation bar.
-2. Tapping the filter button should display a sheet view that allows users to filter by category:
+A filter feature has been added to the navigation bar.
+By tapping the filter button, users can select one of the following Nobel Prize categories:

 - Chemistry (`che`)
 - Economics (`eco`)
 - Literature (`lit`)
 - Peace (`pea`)
 - Physics (`phy`)
 - Medicine (`med`)
 - All (no filter)

-3. After a selection, the sheet should close, and a new API request should be made with the selected category as a filter.
+Selecting a category will close the filter sheet and trigger a new API request to display laureates from the chosen category.
+This adds more flexibility and control for users who are interested in specific Nobel Prize fields.
-4. Commit and push your changes.

----

 ## Key Technologies Used

 - **Swift**: The primary language for development.
-- **UIKit**: Used for building the app's UI components.
+- **UIKit**: Used to build the app's user interface components.
-- **URLSession**: For making HTTP requests to fetch Nobel Prize laureate data.
+- **URLSession**: Handles network requests to fetch Nobel Prize laureate data from the API.
-- **MVVM**: The Model-View-ViewModel architecture is used to separate concerns and keep the code modular and testable.
+- **MVVM Architecture**: The app follows the Model-View-ViewModel pattern to ensure separation of concerns and better maintainability.

-## Future Improvements
+## Future Enhancements

-Here are some additional enhancements that could be implemented with more time:
+Here are some potential areas for future improvements:

-- **Unit and UI Testing**: Expanding test coverage, especially for networking and UI interactions.
+- **Unit and UI Testing**: Expanding test coverage, especially for networking, infinite scrolling, and the filtering feature.
-- **Error Handling**: Display more user-friendly error messages for network issues (e.g., no internet).
+- **Error Handling**: Improve user-facing error messages and handling for network-related issues (e.g., retry options or offline support).
-- **Caching**: Implement data caching to reduce network calls when the user revisits previously loaded data.
+- **Data Caching**: Implement local data caching to reduce network calls and improve performance when revisiting previously loaded data.
-- **Design Enhancements**: Improve UI/UX for a more polished and interactive experience.
+- **UI/UX Improvements**: Refine the visual design and transitions to create a smoother and more polished user experience.

+---

+This project serves as a foundation for creating a more interactive and feature-rich Nobel Prize app.
+The focus is on functionality, clean architecture, and user experience enhancements such as infinite scrolling and category-based filtering.